Warren Buffett's Berkshire Hathaway recovering from coronavirus woes | Business

 Warren Buffett's Berkshire Hathaway recovering from coronavirus woes

 Omaha, Nebraska-based Berkshire's manufacturing, service and retailing businesses suffered last year as economic activity plunged, job losses soared and shoppers stayed home.
-But in its latest quarterly report, Berkshire said many businesses including the BNSF railroad, NetJets luxury planes, and namesake auto dealerships posted "significant" recoveries, with earnings and revenue sometimes topping pre-pandemic levels, despite supply chain disruptions and higher costs.
+But now, Berkshire said businesses such as the BNSF railroad, NetJets luxury planes and its namesake auto dealerships are posting "significant" recoveries despite supply chain disruptions and higher costs, with earnings and revenue sometimes topping pre-pandemic levels.

 Another sign of improvement was Berkshire's decision not to repeat a caution from its previous quarterly report that other operating units still faced adverse effects from the pandemic.
 Second-quarter operating profit rose 21% to $6.69 billion, or about $4,424 per Class A share, from $5.51 billion, or about $3,463 per share, a year earlier.